 Our team consists of young Europeans with different research focuses and interests.
 We have experience from several universities, organizations from both national and international levels, and wide-ranging experience from a number of publications.
 All opinions and views expressed in the articles are those of the authors.

 founder, managing editor

 Jaakko is currently working on his Master’s thesis at the University of Helsinki.
 His study focuses on the use of ‘the people’ in populist rhetoric and on its relation with popular sovereignty and representative democracy.
 Jaakko has also studied Politics & Sociology at University College London (SSEES) and International Relations at Universidad Europea de Madrid.
-He is currently working at Venuu, an event space search service Start Up based in Helsinki, and has previous experience from organizations such as the United Nations, the State Treasury of Finland and the Finnish Institute in Madrid.
+He is currently working at Venuu, an event space booking service Start Up based in Helsinki, and has previous experience from organizations such as the United Nations, the State Treasury of Finland and the Finnish Institute in Madrid.
 He has also been an active participant in student journalism at his university.
 Always longing for answers, Jaakko is passionate about cross-country dialogue, inspiring stories, and is eager to understand the logic of things around him from nationalism to beer brewing.